HAPIprotocol/integration-example-near/README.md

 ## What is categories and risk score?

-Hapi protocol supports 18 categories
+HAPI protocol contains addresses of the following categories:

 | Category | Description |
 |----------|-------|